nextauthjs/next-auth/docs/docs/getting-started/upgrade-to-v5.md

 ## Configuration File

 We worked hard to avoid having to save your config options in a separate file and then pass them around as `AuthOptions` throughout your application.
 To achieve this, we settled on moving the configuration file to the root of the repository and having it export an `auth` function you can use everywhere else.
 There is no required magic name, however, we recommend naming it `auth.ts`.

-A very bare-bones example of the new configuration file format is as follows, as you can see it looks very similar to the existing one.
+An example of the new configuration file format is as follows, as you can see it looks very similar to the existing one.

 ```ts title="./auth.ts"
 import NextAuth from "next-auth"